What is Endometriosis?

 What are the symptoms of endometriosis?

 The classic presentation of endometriosis is painful periods.
-Pain typically begins before your period and continues until after the period is over.
+Pain typically begins before your period and continues until after.
 Patients with endometriosis often describe pain in their lower abdomen that travels to their back and down their legs.

 Other common symptoms include: